Analysis | President Trump’s false claims of vote fraud: A chronology

 “Detroit Absentee Ballot Counting Chaos, Blocked Windows and Observers”

-— Tweet, Nov.
+— tweet, Nov.
 4, 7:01 p.m.

 This is the misleading headline of a Breitbart article tweeted by Trump.
 Those inside Detroit’s TCF Center included Democratic and Republican observers, as the Breitbart article noted.